cdl-geneseo/geneseo-dictionary/S/Stewed.md

 # Stewed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Stewed

 Created by  Graham Drake, last modified on Jan 14, 2015

 Stewed: (adj) drunk. &quot;I was stewed at the bar last night.&quot; A similar definition appears at http://www.urbandictionary.com/define.php?term=stewed; the entry is probably not specific to Geneseo.
 Obsolete Fall 2006.